ansible-community/community-website/posts/archive/red-hat-ansible-tower-monitoring-using-prometheus-node-exporter-grafana.md

 licensing and jobs in execution, using graphics and counters, you can identify problems and take actions quickly.

-If you\'re interested in detailed views across your entire automation environment, you can also try Automation Analytics on [cloud.redhat.com](https://cloud.redhat.com/).
+If you're interested in detailed views across your entire automation environment, you can also try Automation Analytics on [cloud.redhat.com](https://cloud.redhat.com/).